delta/codecharacter-player-docs-2020/source/overview.rst

 * Division 2 - Rating <= 1700

 Every 6 hours, every Division 1 player is matched with every other player in the same division.
 So, it's better to keep your best code submitted.
-(NOTE: This feature will be available from 12am IST 10th March, 2020)

-You can also save different versions of your code by using the :guilabel:`Commits Tab` on the dashboard.
+You can also save different versions of your code by using the commit button on the top bar.
+Using the :guilabel:`Commits Tab` on the dashboard.
 A match can be initiated by you against your own previous code version.

 For each of your matches, 5 games are played on 5 different maps.
 You can only see the first three games, the last two are mystery maps!
 If you win the best of five, you win the match and your rating will increase.
 Challenge and defeat players with higher ratings